 We ask all suppliers that provide parts and materials used as components of our products, suppliers that provide parts and materials used in our products, suppliers that provide parts and products used in the packaging of our products as well as suppliers that deliver our out-sourced products to comply with the Green Procurement Guideline by clarifying the green procurement standards and stating the aims of the guideline which is to reduce the environmental impact of Renesas products.

 Through compliance with Environmental RoHS Directives and conducting surveys of the substances contained in purchased products at Renesas, we are able to confirm that each supplier is making progress in environmental initiatives.
 In addition, for procuring raw materials used in products, we preferentially purchase from suppliers who actively promote environmental protection, whose products have less environmental impact and contain no hazardous substances.
 We also actively and preferentially select environmentally conscious products in the procurement of goods such as business goods and IT equipment, based on the information on the environmental impact of those goods.
-We have confirmed that suppliers that cover over 95% of the total transaction amount of outsourced manufacturing recorded in the second half of 2019 and the first half of 2020 are ISO14001 certified.

 Guidelines and Standards